MyRandomShit/tech-progression/reference_materials/94_13_timeline_the_forge.md

 *- Crime: Down 94%*
 *- Corruption: 0%*
 *- National sovereignty: Extinct*
+*- Environmental crimes: Down 92%*
+*- Carbon emissions: Net-zero (achieved 2072)*
+*- Amazon: 68% restored*
+*- Future generations: Have legal rights*

 *Was it worth it?*

-*Ask the 9.3 billion living in paradise of fairness, regulation, integration, truth, and global justice.*
+*Ask the 9.3 billion living in paradise of fairness, regulation, integration, truth, global justice, and environmental protection.*

-*Don't ask the 878,400 (Myanmar + Bangalore).*
+*Don't ask the 1.483 million (Myanmar 850K + Bangalore 28.4K + Amazon 605K).*

 *Don't ask the 40,000 who became murderers because they believed lies.*

 *Don't ask the 193 nations who lost their sovereignty.*

+*Don't ask the billions in 2200, 2300 who will suffer climate damage I could have prevented.*

 *They can't answer.*